raylutz/daffodil/README.md

 \[1000 rows x 1000 cols; keyfield=; 0 keys ] (Pydf)

-TODO: The number of rows and cols to be printed in this form default to 10 but should be changeable in the class.

 #### create a Markdown table from a pydf instance that can be incorporated in reports.
     my_pydf.md_pydf_table()